 Make sure everything the child needs is with you

 There must be a separate bag containing all of your child’s needs.
-This includes diapers, extra clothes, creams, extra linen, head cover and many others.
+This includes nappies, extra clothes, creams, extra linen, head cover and many others.
 Better yet, create a checklist and don’t leave unless everything is complete.
 Have a bigger bag containing the essentials and a smaller bag where you can grab one or two of them when needed.
 The smaller bag should also be with you during the entire trip, even when you’re flying.